George Eliot Hospital NHS Trust cares for two patients with Covid-19 in hospital

 Advertisement

-The figures also show four new patients with Covid were admitted to hospital in George Eliot Hospital NHS Trust in the week to December 22.
+The figures also show that four new patients with Covid were admitted to hospital in George Eliot Hospital NHS Trust in the week to December 29.